wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

 If 4 or more different attack vectors are sent to the protected resource from one IP address, this IP address will be greylisted for 1 hour.
 This trigger will be run only if the node filters requests in safe blocking [mode](../../admin-en/configure-wallarm-mode.md).

-If you have recently created the Wallarm account, this trigger is already created but is in a disabled state.
+If you have recently created the Wallarm account, this trigger is already created and enabled.
+You can perform all available actions with the trigger: edit, disable, delete, or copy.

 ![!Greylisting trigger](../../images/user-guides/triggers/trigger-example-greylist.png)